USBCrypt: Encryption software to encrypt flash drives

 USBCrypt runs on a wide range of Windows platforms.

-From Windows XP to Windows 10, both 32- and 64-bit, with the latest service packs and hotfixes, all are supported by USBCrypt.
+From Windows 7 to Windows 11, both 32- and 64-bit (including ARM64), with the latest service packs and hotfixes, all are supported by USBCrypt.

 USBCrypt runs on any Windows computer.